 Hansen-Brandenburg D1 WW1 airplanes known for their unusual wing struts and poor handling.

-Hawker Fury Primary British RAF front line fighter aircraft.
+Hawker Fury Primary between wars British RAF front line fighter aircraft.

 Linke-Hofman R.II Huge single propeller bomber driven by four linked engines.

 Martinsyde F.4 Buzzard Introduced in 1918 before the end of the war, they flew on to finally retire in 1939.